MaxU1301/Hatte-hatte-Fahrradkette/content/Apps That I Use.md

 draft: false
 tags:
 ---
->This page is still under construction so not everything is ready
 ## Web
 _____
 #### Browsers
 * [Floorp](https://floorp.app/en/) is a privacy-focused web browser built on the Firefox platform, offering enhanced security and customization features for a fast and private browsing experience.
-It also allows for vertial tabs.
+It also allows for vertical tabs.

 * [Firefox](https://www.mozilla.org/en-US/firefox/new/) is a highly customizable web browser known for its speed, security, and user-friendly features, perfect for personalized browsing experiences.